 Become Familiar with the Statement of Retained Earnings

-The Statement of Retained Earnings shows the cumulative profits and losses of the corporation over time, as well as the effect from dividends paid out and prior period adjustments.
+The statement of retained earnings shows the cumulative profits and losses of the corporation over time, as well as the effect from dividends paid out and prior period adjustments.

 The sample statements shown below are intended to enable the student to become familiar with some of the content found in such statements.
 All numbers contained therein are assumed values.